Probation Warrant in Georgia

 If a person is lucky to know a probation warrant will be issued, it is important to hire a lawyer immediately.
 If the person does not find out until they are arrested about the probation warrant, it is vital to hire a lawyer.

 Many people wait until their probation revocation hearing to hire a lawyer.
 A lot of time is lost at that point.
 There is little time to negotiate a positive resolution to the probation violation minutes to trial.
-In fact, a probation hearing will be called and judge will expect your case to proceed at that moment.
+In fact, a probation hearing will be called and the judge will expect your case to proceed at that moment.

 If the individual requests a lawyer, the judge will most likely grant the request.
 If the lawyer, hired shortly prior to the hearing ask for a continuous, it will most likely be granted.
 However, the next probation revocation hearing will take weeks to occur.